REUTERS SUMMIT-EBay CEO confident of getting China payments license

 "The evidence would suggest that a non-Chinese company is at

-Donahoe said at the summit, held at the Reuters office in San
+said at the summit, held at the Reuters office in San Francisco.

 But "over time you'll see the Chinese domestic economy try